Stylianos of Paphlagonia: Life

-He is celebrated for the gift of healing children by his prayers.
-Parents would travel great distances seeking a cure for their offspring, which Stylianos attributed to the holy name of God.
+He is celebrated for his gift of healing children by his prayers.
+Parents would travel great distances seeking a cure for their offspring, which Stylian attributed to the holy name of God.
 He also acquired the reputation of a wonder-worker because his prayers seemed to help childless couples have a child.

 Even after his death, the people of Paphlagonia believed that he could cure their children.
-Whenever a child became sick, an icon of Saint Stylianos was painted and hung over the child’s bed.
+Whenever a child became sick, an icon of Saint Stylian was painted and hung over the child's bed.

 Veneration

-Saint Stylianos is commemorated on 26 November.
+Saint Stylian is commemorated on 26 November.

 Patronage

-Saint Stylianos is known as a protector of children, especially orphans.
+Saint Stylian is known as a protector of children, especially orphans.
 Pious Christians invoke him to help and protect their children; childless women entreat his intercession so that they might have children.

 Iconography

-Saint Stylianos is depicted in iconography holding an swaddled infant in his arms.
+Saint Stylian is depicted in iconography holding a swaddled infant in his arms.

 Historicity

-The Bollandist Hippolyte Delehaye argued that Stylianos never existed, but was a confusion with Alypios the Stylite, who shares a saint's day and city of birth, with the attribute 'stylite' being confused with a cognomen Στυλιανός (both derived from στύλος 'pillar').
+The Bollandist Hippolyte Delehaye argued that Stylian never existed, but was a confusion with Alypios the Stylite, who shares a saint's day and city of birth, with the attribute 'stylite' being confused with a cognomen Στυλιανός (both derived from στύλος 'pillar').